gaurav-026/gaurav-026/README.md

 - 👋 Hi, I’m Gaurav Chakrawarti!
-- 👀 I’m a Programmer, MERN Stack Developer, UI/UX Designer and Tech Enthusiasts!
+- 👀 I’m a Programmer, MERN Stack Developer and Tech Enthusiasts!
-- 🌱 I’m currently looking for a full-time Software Engineer role where I can give a kickstart to my career.
+- 🌱 I’m currently looking for a full-time Software Developer role to learn and can give a kickstart to my career.
 - 💞️ I’m looking to collaborate with the Team as well as individual as a part of company.
 - 📫 How to reach me
       Linkedin : www.linkedin.com/in/gaurav-chakrawarti-74567b224
+      Email: gauravchakrawarti8@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am very much fond of listening music while working.
 -    My Portfolio: https://gaurav-porfolio-website.netlify.app/